Sexual Bullying and Abuse

 – Can members of vulnerable groups, including children and people with learning disabilities) be not only victims, but perpetrators of sexual bullying and abuse?

-- How has the growth of new media and in particular, the growth of social media, contributed to the development of a culture in which sexual bullying and abuse seems to flourish?
+– Has the internet, and especially its place as a source of easily accessible pornography contributed to the development of a culture in which sexual bullying and abuse seems to flourish?

 – What is it about some cultures and societies that encourages the violent bullying of homosexuals and members of sexual minorities, including transgender individuals?

 – How can so many people, including media personalities and public figures as well as members of the general public, manage to conceal their sexually abusive behaviour so well?